csound-flossmanual/csound-floss/book/00-a-preface.md

 called *Sine*.

-With the release of Csound version 6, it is possible to write the same code in an even more condensed fashion using so-called \"functional syntax\", as shown below:^2^
+With the release of Csound version 6, it is possible to write the same code in an even more condensed fashion using so-called *functional syntax*, as shown below:

     instr Sine
      out poscil(0.2, 400)
     endin

 It is often difficult to find up to date resources that show and explain what is possible with Csound.
 Documentation and tutorials produced by